 We regret the need to cancel these events but feel this action is appropriate in view of the latest government guidance

 We also offer support to those who have been referred to us by another hospice.

 If you are interested in any of the following activities, please contact the Bereavement Service Coordinator on 01903 706342 or the Family Service Administrator on 01903 706341.

 About three weeks after a patient dies under our care we write to the next of kin if we have an address, enclosing a leaflet with information on common experiences in bereavement and how to access bereavement support.
 If you wish, you can download this leaflet below in the Downloads section of this page.

 This monthly group offers support to family and friends in the first nine months after a bereavement.
 It is an opportunity to meet other newly-beareaved people, to share thoughts and feelings with others in similar circumstances.

 Around four months after a death we invite bereaved relatives and friends to this event at the hospice, led by our Chaplain and the Bereavement Service Coordinator.
 It is an opportunity to come and remember those who have died and to meet others bereaved around the same time.

 Six months after bereavement we invite the bereaved to attend our monthly social evenings, to socialise with other bereaved people.
 The programme includes entertainers, quizzes, speakers and a summer meal.
 Bereaved relatives and friends are welcome to attend this group for over two years after their bereavement.

 About a year after your bereavement we invite you to a thanksgiving service led by our Chaplain at one of our local churches, to remember your loved one.

-Every December we hold a carol service in Worthing Assembly Halls to remember and celebrate the lives of our loved ones, which everyone is welcome to attend.
+Every December we hold a carol service in Worthing Assembly Hall to remember and celebrate the lives of our loved ones, which everyone is welcome to attend.
+Find out more here.